ProjectNeura/LEADS/README.md

 - A data recording system with the following components
   - A speed recording system
   - A G force recording system
+  - A GPS recording system
+  - A Battery Voltage recording system
 - A control system with the following components
   - DTCS (Dynamic Traction Control System)
   - ABS (Anti-lock Braking System)